50+ Recipes That Start With a Bag of Rice

 Lemon Chicken Teriyaki Rice Bowl

 Chicken, broccolini and rice: What more could you ask for?
 Our top-rated Asian chicken bowl is flavorful, healthy and comes together quickly for busy weeknights.
+Pro tip: Double the soy sauce mixture for added flavor.

 Spicy Shrimp and Rice Soup

-Fine-tune the taste of this filling soup as you wish: intensify the flavor with cilantro, add heat with jalapenos, or provide a crisp bite with fresh bean sprouts.
+Fine-tune the taste of this filling soup as you wish—intensify the flavor with cilantro, add heat with jalapeños, or provide a crisp bite with fresh bean sprouts.
 Serve with spiced baked wontons on the side.

 Veggie Fried Rice with Crispy Ham